ar90n/kkt/README.md

 * Show the status of the latest version
 * Push your script or notebook to the Kaggle Kernels
 * Pack and emmbedded your library codes into the generated bootstrap codes
+* Create a dataset containing your dependent packages
 * Add bootstrap codes into the head of your script or notebook automatically
 * Add git tags whose name is corresponding kernel version
 * Set environment variable for your kernels